lucapalamenti/GeographyApp/README.md

     - Name region based only on outline
 - Change Zoom levels
 - In click (disappear) gamemode, when you get a region that there are multiple of (meaning there are at least 2 parents) disable the regions with the same name that you've already clicked on
-- Sort Maps by different filters
 - Interactive map (type a name and all counties with name show up), option for similar sounding names with different spellings
 - Ability to edit existing maps to add/remove regions
 - "mark as correct" option for type (hard) if you mistype
+- Select a thumbnail for a created map

+- SQL INJECTION IS POSSIBLE WITH GET MAPS

 ### Added
 - Input box flashes a color depending on correctness of input